truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Datasets/CreatingSnapshots.md

 {{< hint info >}}
 If you plan to access your snapshots using an SMB share in a Windows client, File Explorer limits the number of snapshots Windows presents to you.
 If TrueNAS responds with more snapshots than the File Explorer limit, File Explorer shows no available snapshots.
-TrueNAS displays a dialog stating the dataset snapshot count has more snapshots than recommended, and states performance or functionality might degrade.
+TrueNAS displays a dialog stating the dataset snapshot count has more snapshots than recommended, and that performance or functionality might degrade.
 {{< /hint >}}

 ## Creating a Snapshot